Maldicore/Backups/README.md

 This backup and restore plugin enables developers to quickly and easily backup and restore both database schema and data based on backup dates.

-As an application is developed, changes to the database may be required, and managing that in teams can get extremely difficult.
-Backup and restore enables you to share and co-ordinate database changes as well as data in an iterative manner, removing the complexity of handling these changes.
-We have used backup and restore in a production environment for multiple backups and rolling them out for fast deployment.
+As you develop your application, changes to the database need to be managed in a consistent and easy manner, especially in a team environment where different people bring in different changes and this can get extremely difficult at times.
+Backup and restore enables you to share and co-ordinate database changes as well as data in a manageable fashion distributed using git itself, hence significantly removing the complexity of handling these changes (no more phpmyadmin for database updates).
+We have used backup and restore PLugin in production environments for multiple backups and rolling out for fast deployment without any hickups.
+However, in the event we have missed a scenario we cannot be responsible for any data loss, use this at your own risk but we will be willing to fix any bug for you! :)

 Installation
 =============